mko4444/farcaster-hub-prisma-replicator/README.md

-# farcaster-hub-prisma-replicator
+# Farcaster Hub Replicator

- store farcaster hub data in a way that makes it easy to query via prisma
+This hub replicator is different from the WC team's in two ways:
+- tables have relations wherever possible, making complex queries via prisma or graphql easier
+- the database schema is more akin to the WC api than the hub message format (aka, easier to work with)

+Finished:
-backfill + streaming all offchain events is finished
+backfill + streaming all cast, reaction, link, verification, and user data events

-needs to be implemented:
+to-do:
-- signer add / remove
+- signer add / remove (backfill + streaming)
-- any onchain events
+- handle any onchain events (backfill + streaming)
-- username proofs
+- username proofs (backfill + streaming)
 - thread hash
 - location (via a cron job calling Warpcast API for now)
 - deploy instructions